 Accordingly, the following conditions, criteria and implications on compliance status of a Member invoking Article 9(b) concerning their contribution to GBON are as followed:

-Concerning the horizontal resolution requirement, a Member invoking Arctic 9(b) concerning their commitment to GBON should clearly indicate the reasons, for what part of their territory they are seeking exemption to meeting GBON requirements, their level of commitment to meeting GBON horizontal resolution requirement for the rest of their territory, the period during which they believe such part of their territory would be exempted, and whether they have any plan to improve the situation.
+Concerning the horizontal resolution requirement, a Member invoking Article [Australia] 9(b) concerning their commitment to GBON should clearly indicate the reasons, for what part of their territory they are seeking exemption to meeting GBON requirements, their level of commitment to meeting GBON horizontal resolution requirement for the rest of their territory, the period during which they believe such part of their territory would be exempted, and whether they have any plan to improve the situation.

-Concerning the temporal resolution requirement, a Member invoking Arctic 9(b) concerning their commitment to GBON should clearly indicate what subset of their GBON observing stations will not be meeting the temporal resolution requirements, the reasons why the requirement cannot be met, the period during which they believe such subset of stations would be exempted, and whether they have any plan to improve the situation.
+Concerning the temporal resolution requirement, a Member invoking Article [Australia] 9(b) concerning their commitment to GBON should clearly indicate what subset of their GBON observing stations will not be meeting the temporal resolution requirements, the reasons why the requirement cannot be met, the period during which they believe such subset of stations would be exempted, and whether they have any plan to improve the situation.

 An independent committee of experts designated by the INFCOM president in consultation with the INFCOM management group will assess whether a Member claiming Article 9(b) should be regarded as GBON compliant on the basis of the following criteria: